yux20000304/sysy-compiler-by-HUST-DragonAC/README.md

 # Sysy

-A compiler that translates Sysy into ARMv7a
+A compiler that compiles Sysy into ARMv7a

 [GitHub项目地址](https://github.com/showstarpro/sysy.git)